When it comes to your perfect Bali experience, this is the one-stop guide of Bali accommodation you should definitely read.

 Having a hard time deciding where you should stay in Bali?
 Depending on what you’re looking for, different areas on this mystical island of Gods will suit any type of traveler.

 Whether you’re a solo backpacker; a couple celebrating a romantic anniversary; a group of friends out to party; or even a family bringing your young children for their first overseas experience – there are many options for different travelers.

 We break it down for you in our one-stop, no-fuss ‘Where to Stay in Bali’ guide.
 No matter what you’re traveling to Bali for, you can be assured to have one of the best times ever!

 Note: The prices reflected below are the low season rates, and they exclude tax and service charges.
 Accommodation rates often change with room availability, and low or high seasons.
 We recommend double checking for the final prices before confirming your booking.

-Sophisticated Seminyak is a great (more upmarket) place to shop, visit cafes, and go to the trendiest clubs.
+Sophisticated Seminyak is a great (more upmarket) place to shop, dine, and go to the trendiest beach clubs.

 With quirky quality boutiques and cool cafes peppering the area – Seminyak is a good place for group travel and even an all girls retreat!

 There are many amazing accommodation all around Seminyak for you to choose from.
 While Seminyak is sophisticated and fast-paced, Legian is slightly more laidback.

 TLDR: An upmarket destination with trendy shops, restaurants, and beach clubs, good for group travel and all-girls retreats.

 Where to stay in Seminyak